State False Claims Act Reviews

 - contain a civil penalty that is not less than the amount of the civil penalty authorized under the FCA.

-As a result of these amendments to the FCA, OIG will: (1) analyze section 1909 compliance using the FCA as amended; and (2) provide a 2-year grace period, ending on March 31, 2013, during which State acts that were previously approved by OIG will continue to be deemed compliant pending State act amendment and resubmission to OIG.
-Therefore, all State acts that have not yet been approved will be reviewed in reference to the FCA as amended by the FERA, the ACA, and the Dodd-Frank Act.
-State acts that have been approved in the past will be considered compliant until March 31, 2013.
-After March 31, 2013, a previously approved State act will no longer qualify for the section 1909 incentive unless it has been: (1) amended and resubmitted to OIG; and (2) either: (a) approved by OIG; or (b) under review by OIG.
+As a result of the increase in civil penalties authorized under the FCA, OIG will (1) analyze all previously reviewed State acts to determine if they remain compliant with section 1909 and (2) provide a 2-year grace period during which State acts that were previously approved by OIG will continue to be deemed compliant pending State act amendment and resubmission to OIG.
+All State acts that have not yet been approved will be reviewed in reference to the FCA as amended, including the increased civil penalties.

 To request a review of a false claims act, States should submit a complete copy of the law and any other relevant information to: